Skip to content

 Terminal window

-bunx @checkstack/dev-server
+bunx @checkstack/dev-server@latest

 @checkstack/dev-server is the published npm package that ships the dev server; it exposes a checkstack-dev binary so once you’ve added it as a devDependency, your package.json can wire "dev": "checkstack-dev" and you run bun run dev from then on (see the bootstrap section below).
-The bunx @checkstack/dev-server form is for a one-shot try before any install.
+The bunx @checkstack/dev-server@latest form is for a one-shot try before any install - pin @latest so Bun does not run a stale cached copy (see Keep the tooling current).

 The command boots the same backend code path Checkstack uses in production, with two well-defined dev overrides: